materialsvirtuallab/nano266/labs/lab2/README.md

 ## Initial setup

-It is assumed that you have already cloned this repo, and done a git pull so that you are up to date with the repo.
-Also, read through the README.md file in the main labs folder and make sure that you have PWSCF setup properly.
+It is assumed that you have already followed the instructions in the README.md in the root labs folder and have access to PWSCF, either on XSEDE or on your own computer or virtual machine.
+Do a git pull so that you are up to date with the repo.
 Try typing `pw.x` in your terminal to make sure that everything is working.
+You may get a `Waiting for input...` message.
+Just hit Ctrl-C to cancel.

 Once you are done with the above, make sure you are in the lab2 folder by doing: